How to Decorate a Little Girl’s Room with Thrifted Vintage Finds

 So, without further ado, let me introduce the old to new “cast” of thrifted characters to you.

-We have a vintage doll cradle, a vintage doll chair, a straw doll hat, a vintage teddy bear mirror, a vintage play oven, and last-but not least- some pretty brass accents.
+We have a vintage doll cradle, a vintage doll chair, a straw doll hat, a vintage teddy bear mirror, a vintage play oven, and last (but not least)- some pretty brass accent pieces.

 Picture this: It was a typical morning out thrifting with the children- when I noticed a very dirty, wooden, doll cradle on the floor.
 At first, I walked right past, but upon closer inspection- I could tell that the crib was well-made and very sturdy.
 It was not perfect, but it certainly had a rustic charm.

 I knew I could make this into a special piece.
-I purchased it, and loaded it in the back of the car, excited about what it would become!
-When we arrived home, I immediately gave it a good bath (just warm soapy water and a cloth.)
+So, I purchased it and loaded it in the back of the car- excited about what it would become!
+When we arrived home, I immediately gave the wooden cradle a good bath (just warm soapy water and a soft cloth).

-I was pleasantly surprised- when I noticed that the dirt from years of storage- was slowly washing away, and the paint was still in good condition.
-I was pleased with the creamy vintage color of the original finish, and the fact that the paint “told” a story of a little girl that may have owned it years ago.
+I was pleasantly surprised- when I noticed that the dirt from years of storage- was slowly washing away.
+The paint was still in remarkably good condition.
+Naturally, I was pleased with the creamy vintage color of the original finish, and the fact that the paint “told” a story of a little girl that may have owned it years ago.

 How sweet to breathe new life into it.
-How nostalgic to think of a little girl, maybe 30 years before, lovingly rocking her baby dolls to sleep in this very same cradle!
+And how nostalgic to think of a little girl, maybe 30 years before, lovingly rocking her baby dolls to sleep in this very same cradle!

 Now that I felt a connection to the piece, I wanted to do it justice.
 I sewed a new bed for the bottom, a pillow for the top of the bed, and a heart pillow for the middle.

-I could not pass up on a chance to make mini bunting flags to decorate each side.
+Of course, I could not pass up on a chance to make mini bunting flags to decorate each side.
 (Bunting is very popular in England and this is where I first learned how much I loved bunting for any occasion).
+(To see more post on my fabric buntings, see my post here and here.)

 I then painted the heart on the front and back of the cradle with chalk paint and added a few little bows.
 Before I knew it, a new cradle had emerged, ready to be loved and cherished by a new set of little girls.